Gunavardhanjain/Codes/README.md

 # Codes
-Al the codes that i felt difficult
+All the codes that i felt difficult